limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 ## 1. What this adapter is 🧭

-The atlas defines the structural grammar.
+The Atlas defines the structural grammar.

 The casebook teaches how that grammar behaves through examples.